candacecodes/bioproj/README.md

 Still a work in progress.
 Put on hold after 3 days.

 Bio flashcards.
 But make it tech.
+And genetics.
+And molecular bio.

 JS frontend and Rails backend.